MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/network-requirements/network-requirements.md

 - [Configuring port ranges and a Quality of Service policy for your Edge Servers](../../manage/network-management/qos/configuring-port-ranges-for-your-edge-servers.md).
 Although not required, you can configure your Edge servers to use the same port ranges as your other servers.
 Configuring a QoS policy only be done for the internal side of your Edge servers.
 That's because QoS is designed for use on your internal network and not on the Internet.

-- [Configuring port ranges for your client](../../manage/network-management/qos/configuring-port-ranges-for-your-skype-clients.md).
+- [Configuring port ranges and a Quality of Service policy for your clients in Skype for Business Server](../../manage/network-management/qos/configuring-port-ranges-for-your-skype-clients.md).
 These port ranges apply only to client computers and are typically different from the port ranges configured on your servers.

-- [Configuring Quality of Service policies for clients running on Windows 10](../../manage/network-management/qos/configuring-quality-of-service-policies-for-clients-running-on-windows-10.md).
-Note that Skype for Business Server does not support QoS for other Windows operating systems, such as Windows Vista or Windows XP.
+Note that Skype for Business Server does not support QoS for Windows operating systems other than Windows 10.

 > [!NOTE]